sensor-dream/APIVOF/guidelines/list-info/f-packs-in-system-fedora-34.md

 <summary>fira-code-fonts</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Monospaced font with programming ligatures
+Short desc    : Monospaced font with programming ligatures
 URL          : https://github.com/tonsky/FiraCode
-Лицензия     : OFL
+License      : OFL
-Описание     : Fira Code is an extension of the Fira Mono font containing a set of ligatures
+Descript     : Fira Code is an extension of the Fira Mono font containing a set of ligatures
              : for common programming multi-character combinations.
 This is just a font
              : rendering feature: underlying code remains ASCII-compatible.
 This helps to
              : read and understand code faster.
 For some frequent sequences like .. or //,